hectorip/Ruby-Exercises/README.md

 Ruby-Exercises
 ==============

-Practicing Ruby with exercises from an old page called CodeEval.
+Practicing Ruby with  from an old page called CodeEval.

 Will practice from other sources soon.

 2020
 ===

-Will practice with CodeKatas.
+Will practice with CodeKatas or HackerRank.